funakoshi2718/funakoshi-miner/README.md

 ```
 In release v3.6 performance of EuqiHash<144, 5> has been improved by 2%,
-and added a zip file containing all files required for running the miner
+and a zip file containing all files required for running the miner on
-on windows including a batch-file.
+windows (including a batch-file) has been added.
 ```

 In release v3.5 performance of EuqiHash<144, 5> has been improved by 5%.